 Prior to the PHN functioning under a nurse protocol, there should be written documentation that the nurse has received the training, preparation and/or orientation relative to each medical act authorized by the specific nurse protocol and can competently perform such acts.
 Documentation may include certificates of completion, supervisory notes, orientation plans, direct observation of clinical performance, skills checklist(s) and/or performance appraisal(s).
-It is the responsibility of each individual RN and APRN to complete and remain up to date on all required trainings included in this manual, maintain documentation of trainings, and provide certificates of completion to their supervisor.
+It is the responsibility of each individual RN and APRN to complete and remain up to date on all required trainings included in this manual maintain documentation of trainings, and provide certificates of completion to their supervisor.
 Documentation of training completion required to practice under any nurse protocols should be maintained by the individual nurse and on file at either the district office or by the County Nurse Manager or supervisor.

-NOTE: APRNs working under a standard nurse protocol for RNs need to follow the training requirements as outlined in this Manual.
-Their training should be individualized as much as possible according to their scope of practice, background, and experience as assessed at the district level.
+NOTE: Programmatic training for APRNs working under a standard nurse protocol for RNs or APRNs should be individualized as much as possible according to their scope of practice, background, and experience as assessed at the district level.

 For an APRN practicing with prescriptive authority through the Composite Medical Board, guidance specific to their practice and supervision is available in the appendix of the Standard Nurse Protocols for Registered Professional Nurses in Public Health.